nivedhan-a/customer-feedback-analysis/README.md

 ## Overview

 This project is dedicated to analyzing customer complaints data sourced from the U.S. Consumer Financial Protection Bureau (CFPB).
 Utilizing the Consumer Complaint Database, this project aims to uncover significant patterns and insights that can drive improvements in customer service and product offerings.
-The analysis leverages big data technologies, particularly **Hadoop** and **Pig scripts**, to efficiently process and analyze large volumes of data.
+The analysis leverages **Python** and associated libraries to efficiently process and analyze the data.

 ## Key Findings